What Is 21 CFR 1271.10(a)? — Section 361 HCT/P Criteria Explained

 21 CFR 1271.10(a) — Classification Criteria Under Section 361

-21 CFR 1271.10(a) defines the regulatory criteria used to determine whether a Human Cell, Tissue, or Cellular and Tissue-Based Product (HCT/P) may be regulated solely under Section 361 of the Public Health Service Act.
+21 CFR 1271.10(a) defines the criteria used to determine whether a human cell or tissue product (HCT/P) may be regulated solely under Section 361 of the Public Health Service Act.

 Core Classification Criteria